withpointbreak/.github/profile/README.md

-# Pointbreak
+# 👋 Pointbreak

-**Glass-box debugging for AI-assisted development**

----

-## What This Is

 AI assistants can write code.
 Now they can debug it too.

-Pointbreak gives AI assistants real debugger access—letting them set breakpoints, step through code, and inspect variables in your IDE, all through natural language.
+Pointbreak gives AI assistants real debugger access, letting them set breakpoints, step through code, and inspect variables in your IDE, all through natural language.

 Instead of guessing what's wrong or adding print statements everywhere, your AI assistant can:
 - 🎯 Set breakpoints exactly where bugs occur